 Tuesday – Sunday 10:00 to 20:00

-It’s never a trip to Italy without an afternoon aperitif, and any visit to Milan must include a stop into one of its most infamous cocktail bars: Terrazza Aperol.
+It’s never a trip to Italy without an afternoon aperitif.
+Of course, any visit to Milan must include a stop into one of its most infamous cocktail bars: Terrazza Aperol.

 Mini sandwiches and paper cones of crispy salted potato chips accompany any cocktail purchase making it the quintessential aperitif experience (the potato chips are fried in sunflower oil for those wondering).

-Local and global cuisines are also available for lunch and dinner, but it is recommended to call ahead to make a reservation during the spring and summer months as the terrace overlooking the Duomo becomes very crowded after noon each day.
+Local and global cuisines are also available for lunch and dinner.
+However, call ahead to make a reservation.
+During the spring and summer months, the terrace overlooking the Duomo attracts large crowds in the afternoons.

-Recommended cocktails are the “Contessa” with Aperol, prosecco, orange juice, and grapefruit juice, and the the classic “Campari Spritz” with Campari, Cizano prosecco, soda, and topped with fresh fruit.
+Most popular cocktails: The “Contessa” with Aperol, prosecco, orange juice, and grapefruit juice.
+Also, the classic “Campari Spritz” with Campari, Cizano prosecco, soda, and fresh fruit is perfect for summer.

 **Disclaimer: The photo above was taken in November 2018.
-The terrace is usually packed, but the day this photo was taken it was raining hard and the height of the tourist season had ended.
+The terrace is usually busy, but the day this photo was taken it was raining hard and the height of the tourist season was over.
 Plan for an extremely packed rooftop if visiting between early May and late October.**